metagenome-atlas/atlas/docs/usage/getting_started.rst

 The command creates a ``samples.tsv`` and a ``config.yaml`` in the working directory.

-Have a look at them with a normal text editor and check if the samples names are inferred correctly.
+Have a look at them with a normal text editor and check if the sample names are inferred correctly.
 The sample names are used for the naming of contigs, genes, and genomes.
-Therefore, the sample names should consist only form digits and letters and start with a letter (Even though one ``-`` is allowed).
+Therefore, the sample names should consist only of digits and letters and start with a letter (Even though one ``-`` is allowed).
 Atlas tries to simplify the file name to obtain unique sample names, if it doesn't succeed it simply puts S1, S2, ... as sample names.

 See the  :download:`example sample table <../reports/samples.tsv>`

 The ``BinGroup`` parameter is used during the genomic binning.
-In short: If you have between 5 and 150 samples the default (puting everithing in one group) is fine.
+In short: If you have between 5 and 150 samples the default (putting everything in one group) is fine.
 If you have less than 5 samples, put every sample in an individual BinGroup and use `metabat` as final binner.
 If you have more samples see the :ref:`cobinning` section for more details.